-If the underwriters exercise their over-allotment option in full, our existing stockholders would own % and our new investors would own % of the total number of shares of our common stock outstanding after this offering.
+If the underwriters exercise their over-allotment option in full, our existing stockholders would own 84.4% and our new investors would own 15.6% of the total number of shares of our common stock outstanding after this offering.

-If all our outstanding options had been exercised, as of , we would have had net tangible book value of \$ million, or \$ per share, and the pro forma net tangible book value after this offering would have been \$ million, or \$ per share, causing dilution to new investors of \$ per share.
+If all our outstanding options had been exercised, as of December 31, 2013, we would have had pro forma net tangible book value of \$18.5 million, or \$0.40 per share, and the pro forma net tangible book value after this offering would have been \$85.1 million, or \$1.66 per share, causing dilution to new investors of \$13.34 per share.